Gonzih/blog.gonzih.me/source/_posts/2015-02-14-ln-sf-slash-usr-slash-bin-slash-emacs-slash-usr-slash-bin-slash-vim.markdown

 Some time ago I actually did run `ln -sf /usr/bin/emacs /usr/bin/vim`.
 And left it like that for couple of days.
-I must say that was surprisingly nice experience.
+I must say that it was surprisingly nice experience.
 Tinkering around with elisp, building editing environment from scratch.

-How did that happened?
+Of course interesting question is "How did I end up with this idea in my head?".

 <!--more-->

 I tried to play with emacs few times couple of years ago.
-But as a vim lover I was unable comprehend finger bending experience of default key bindings.
+But as a modal editing kind of guy I was unable to comprehend finger bending experience that default key bindings in emacs give you.

 I tried evil mode, but it went not so well.
 Problem is that I'm also using programmer dvorak layout, so I need to remap couple of keys for better comport.
 I failed all my previous attempts because it was not very trivial at that time to remap those keys everywhere.
 Also probably my lack of patience played against me.
-So I gave up and continued using vim.
+So I gave up and continued using vim (something like 5 years of hapiness).

 Recently ClojureScript tool called [figwheel](https://github.com/bhauman/lein-figwheel) added repl support.
 So as a result you have repl that compiles your clojure code in to javascript and executes result in your browser session printing result back to you.